Frank Cashen

-John Francis "Frank" Cashen (September 13, 1925 – June 30, 2014) was a Major League Baseball general manager.
-He was an executive when the Baltimore Orioles won the 1966 World Series, and 1970 World Series while winning three consecutive AL pennants from 1969 to 1971.
-Later he became General Manager of the New York Mets from 1980 to 1991, and the club won the 1986 World Series during his tenure.
+John Francis "Frank" Cashen (September 13, 1925 – June 30, 2014) was an American Major League Baseball general manager.
+He was an executive when the Baltimore Orioles won the 1966 World Series and 1970 World Series, while also winning three consecutive AL pennants from 1969 to 1971.
+Later he became general manager of the New York Mets from 1980 to 1991, and the club won the 1986 World Series during his tenure.

 Early life

-Cashen was born in Baltimore, Maryland in 1925 and grew up admiring and playing baseball.
+Cashen was born in Baltimore, Maryland, in 1925 and grew up admiring and playing baseball.
 He played second base at Loyola College in Maryland but was unable to hit well and did not pursue a playing career.
 Instead, he joined the Baltimore News-American becoming an award-winning sportswriter over 17 years at the newspaper.
 He spent nights at University of Maryland School of Law, graduating with a JD in 1958.
 He assumed his career would either be in journalism or law.
 Instead, he was hired by Jerry Hoffberger to be a publicity director for two Baltimore race tracks and later the advertising head at Hoffberger's National Brewing Company.
 In 1965, when Hoffberger's brewing company purchased the Baltimore Orioles in full (Hoffberger had been part-owner of the team since their arrival in 1954), Cashen eagerly accepted the position of executive vice president of the team.

 Baltimore Orioles

-With Cashen overseeing baseball operations in Baltimore, general manager Harry Dalton made a deal to acquire future Hall of Famer Frank Robinson from the Cincinnati Reds, sending pitcher Milt Pappas, pitcher Jack Baldschun and outfielder Dick Simpson.
+With Cashen overseeing baseball operations in Baltimore, general manager Harry Dalton made a deal to acquire future Hall of Famer Frank Robinson from the Cincinnati Reds, sending pitcher Milt Pappas, pitcher Jack Baldschun, and outfielder Dick Simpson.
 The following year, Robinson won the triple crown and Baltimore won the 1966 World Series for their first championship.
 In 1968, the Cashen/Dalton front office hired eventual Hall of Fame manager Earl Weaver.
 The Orioles won all three American League pennants from 1969 to 1971 and won the 1970 World Series.
 After 1971, Dalton left to become general manager of the Los Angeles Angels and Cashen took over G.M. duties for the Orioles.

 Cashen was being mentioned as a candidate for the American League presidency and was a leading choice to replace Baseball Commissioner Bowie Kuhn when a group of team owners tried to oust Kuhn in 1975.
 Kuhn survived the storm of 1975.
-Also in 1975 Hofferger's National Brewery merged with Carling Brewery (American Operation).
-Hofferger requested Cashen to leave the Orioles and return to the Carling National Brewery as senior vice president of marketing and sales.
-In 1979, he returned to baseball when Commissioner Kuhn hired him as The Administrator of Baseball Operations.
+Also in 1975 Hoffberger's National Brewery merged with Carling Brewery (American Operation).
+Hoffberger requested Cashen to leave the Orioles and return to the Carling National Brewery as senior vice president of marketing and sales.
+In 1979, he returned to baseball when Commissioner Kuhn hired him as the administrator of baseball operations.